Land

 Land, also known as dry land, ground, or earth, is the solid terrestrial surface of Earth not submerged by the ocean or another body of water.
 It makes up 29.2% of Earth's surface and includes all continents and islands.
 Earth's land surface is almost entirely covered by regolith, a layer of rock, soil, and minerals that forms the outer part of the crust.
-Land plays important roles in Earth's climate system, being involved in the carbon cycle, nitrogen cycle, and water cycle.
-One third of land is covered in trees, another third is used for agriculture, and one tenth is covered in permanent snow and glaciers.
+Land plays an important role in Earth's climate system, being involved in the carbon cycle, nitrogen cycle, and water cycle.
+One-third of land is covered in trees, another third is used for agriculture, and one-tenth is covered in permanent snow and glaciers.
+The remainder consists of desert, savannah, and prairie.

 Land terrain varies greatly, consisting of mountains, deserts, plains, plateaus, glaciers, and other landforms.
 In physical geology, the land is divided into two major categories: Mountain ranges and relatively flat interiors called cratons.
 Both form over millions of years through plate tectonics.
 Streams – a major part of Earth's water cycle – shape the landscape, carve rocks, transport sediments, and replenish groundwater.
 At high elevations or latitudes, snow is compacted and recrystallized over hundreds or thousands of years to form glaciers, which can be so heavy that they warp the Earth's crust.
 About 30 percent of land has a dry climate, due to losing more water through evaporation than it gains from precipitation.
 Since warm air rises, this generates winds, though Earth's rotation and uneven sun distribution also play a part.

 Land is commonly defined as the solid, dry surface of Earth.
-The word land may also collectively refer to land cover, rivers, shallow lakes, natural resources, non-marine fauna and flora (biosphere), the lower portions of the atmosphere (troposphere), groundwater reserves, and the physical results of human activity on land, such as architecture and agriculture.
-Although water-saturated land, or mud, is common away from the ocean, the shoreline is defined as the area where dry land meets any body of water.
+It can also refer to the collective natural resources that the land holds, including rivers, lakes, and the biosphere.
+Human manipulation of the land, including agriculture and architecture, can also be considered part of land.
+Land is formed from the continental crust, the layer of rock on which soil, groundwater, and human and other animal activity sits.